Fireandplants/plant_gbif/README.md

 The manual step could probably be eliminated with enough special cases hard-coded in the matching script.
 See the comments near the bottom of that script for the rules used in manual marking for removal.

+NOTE: For adding the new data from the October GBIF datra dump, I used a new version of this script which only operates on the new names: `make_tank_gbif_fuzzy_lookup_newonly.py` That script saves the lookup table for new names only as `../query_names/gbif_tank_lookup_141024_newonly.csv`.
+A new script, `scripts/clean_gbif2tankname_141024.R` , checks for suspected false positives in that data and saves the lookup table as `../query_names/gbif_tank_lookup_141024_newonly_cleaned.csv`.
+The manually checked version of that, `../query_names/gbif_tank_lookup_141024_newonly_cleaned_manual.csv` is then read in using the last lines of code in `scripts/clean_gbif2tankname_141024.R` and this is merged with the 140916 lookup table to form `gbif-tank_lookup_final.csv`.
+This is the complete lookup table useable on the October GBIF download.

 ### 3. Extract matching records from the GBIF Plantae data ###

-This step reads line by line through the 132 million GBIF occurrence records and extracts those for which 1) there is a latitude and longitude, and 2) for which the species name matches a name in `gbif_tank_lookup_final.csv`.
+This step reads line by line through the 140 million GBIF occurrence records (October 2014 download) and extracts those for which 1) there is a latitude and longitude, and 2) for which the species name matches a name in `gbif_tank_lookup_final.csv`.

 ```
 python extract_matched_gbif_occurrences.py

 ```

-The result is saved as a large tab-separated file, current version is `gbif-occurrences_extracted_140906.csv`.
+The result is saved as a large tab-separated file, current version is `gbif-occurrences_extracted_141024.csv`.

 This file should go to [Dan McGlinn][dmcglinn] for further cleaning (removing species for which there are not at least 50 records, etc).